 Garnish with the orange, lemon, and optional peach slices.

 The red wine you choose for sangria might be the traditional Spanish Rioja red wine.
 This wine is grown in Northern Spain in La Rioja, Navarre, and Alava.
-These ancient grapes were first documented in 873 and the wine was widely produced from the Middle Ages, especially by monasteries.
-The varieties used in Rioja wines is usually a blend of Tempranillo and Garnacha Tinta, with lesser amounts of Graciano and Mazuelo.
+These ancient grapes were first documented in 873 and the wine was widely produced in the Middle Ages, especially by monasteries.
+The varieties used in Rioja wines are usually a blend of Tempranillo and Garnacha Tinta, with lesser amounts of Graciano and Mazuelo.

 If you don't have a few bottles of Rioja on hand, you might substitute Tempranillo from other locations, such as the U.S. or New Zealand.
 Of course, you could simply add whatever red wine you choose.
 Less expensive wines work well as the punch will be doctored significantly.